 Turmeric and Its Uses

 For more than 4,000 years, the turmeric root has been considered one of the most revered staples in Ayurvedic medicine.
 That makes it one of the oldest medicines humans have used throughout history.
 For these thousands of years, turmeric has been used in all sorts of ways, such as:

 The specifics of turmeric over time

 By the way, this Sanskrit text is one of the most ancient scientific medical documents to have ever been found.
-There are claims the text about turmeric was written between the fourth century BCE and the second century CE.
+There are claims that the text about turmeric was written between the fourth century BCE and the second century CE.
 Apparently, the turmeric root first arrived in China around 700 CE.
 If so, this is potentially the first time merchants traded Indian Ayurvedic medicinals outside of India.

 Fast-forward to today:

 India now produces more than 80 percent of the world’s turmeric root.
-So despite the international widespread availability of the plant in today’s world, India remains the main supplier.
+So, despite the international widespread availability of the plant in today’s world, India remains the main supplier.

-And we don’t see this changing anytime soon because the turmeric root is sacred in the Indian culture.
+And we don’t see this changing anytime soon, because the turmeric root is sacred in the Indian culture.
 People in India are strong believers in the healing and protective powers of the turmeric root.

 The Secrets of Turmeric

 So, what’s the secret you ask?
 Well, the secret lies within this unique, brightly colored orange root.